flutter-tizen/flutterfire/CONTRIBUTING.md

 ### Pull request requirements
 - A pull request must pass CI (Continuous Integration) tests run.
-- A pull request must be reviewed and approved by at least two committers.
+- A pull request must be reviewed and approved by at least one of maintainers.
-- If a pull request has been open for more than 7 days with no objection, one approval is enough.

 ### Duration of pull request
 - Recommended: Keep a pull request open for 24 hours even after approval and